chrisx8/docker-openvpn-alpine/README.md

 **If you're using `chrisx8/openvpn-alpine` or `docker.io/chrisx8/openvpn-alpine` now, please switch to `ghcr.io/chrisx8/openvpn-alpine`!**

+- `chrisx8/openvpn-alpine` on Docker Hub HAS BEEN REMOVED.
 - GitHub Container Registry is now generally available.
 Going forward, new container images will be available there EXCLUSIVELY.
-- `chrisx8/openvpn-alpine` on Docker Hub is DEPRECATED.
-It is NO LONGER UPDATED, and will be REMOVED by Friday October 1, 2021.

 ## Set up